ZackClements/CampusCrowd/README.md

 -

-After installation, step into the root directory and run the following commands one time to set up the application:
+After installation, step into the root directory and run the following command to set up the application:

-npm install
+"npm install"

-npm install -g nodemon (optional, allows for easier testing)
+(you may also run the command "npm install -g nodemon" which allows for easier testing)

 -

 To run the application (from within the root directory) run the following command:

-nodemon app (or) node app
+"node app" (or "nodemon app")

 -